No conditions, when can I come? Rahul's retort to J&K Governor

 New Delhi, Aug 14: Congress leader Rahul Gandhi on Wednesday gave a sharp reply to Jammu and Kashmir Governor Satya Pal Malik's remark that he is trying to create unrest in Jammu and Kashmir.

 "Dear Maalik ji, I saw your feeble reply to my tweet.
-I accept your invitation to visit Jammu & Kashmir and meet the people, with no conditions attached.
-When can I come?", Rahul tweeted.
+I accept your invitation to visit Jammu and Kashmir and meet the people, with no conditions attached.
+When can I come?", Rahul tweeted this morning.

 Dear Maalik ji,— Rahul Gandhi (@RahulGandhi) August 14, 2019